jpreecedev/developerhandbook/src/pages/get-started-quickly-with-codesandbox/index.md

 We will create a couple of components and then migrate our code from CodeSandbox to our local machine in the next post in this series.

-**Note for clarification as this is a standalone post**.
+**Note for clarification as this is also a standalone post**.
 This post is also part of a mini-series where we are building a real estate property listing website, complete with routing and advanced forms.
 A _property_ === Real estate === a house/flat/apartment etc.

 ## Getting started with CodeSandbox